 - The Applicant must be a U.S. citizen, non-citizen national, or qualified alien as defined herein. - Must meet the income requirements for LMI or UN household.
-As established by HUD, the applicant's total household income must not exceed the one-hundred and twenty percent (120%) AMFI limits. - Complete a Homebuyer Education Course provided by a HUD-certified counselor of the Housing Counseling Program (HC Program) and submit a certificate of completion before closing.6 - The applicant must meet the definition of "Qualified Eligible Homebuyer" (See Definitions). - Be able to secure a fist mortgage from a participating lending institution.
+As established by HUD, the applicant's total household income must not exceed the one-hundred and twenty percent (120%) AMFI limits. - Complete a Homebuyer Education Course provided by a HUD-certified counselor of the Housing Counseling Program (HC Program) and submit a certificate of completion before closing. - The applicant must meet the definition of "Eligible Homebuyer" (See Definitions).

 An "Eligible Homebuyer" could include, the following, single parents who owned a home with a former spouse while married, and the displaced homemakers who have owned a home with a spouse.
 In the case of a divorce, the Applicant will be required to provide evidence of divorce stipulations indicating the former spouse owns the property.
-However, an individual shall not be excluded from consideration as an Applicant solely based on his or her marital status.7
+However, an individual shall not be excluded from consideration as an Applicant solely based on his or her marital status.

-Likewise, an individual who is or has been a victim of domestic violence, dating violence, sexual assault, stalking, or is affiliated with an individual who is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, will not be subject to more demanding standards than other Applicants.8 Also, suppose an Applicant has been a victim of domestic violence, dating violence, sexual assault, or stalking by a household member or guest.
+Likewise, an individual who is or has been a victim of domestic violence, dating violence, sexual assault, stalking, or is affiliated with an individual who is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, will not be subject to more demanding standards than other Applicants.
+Also, suppose an Applicant has been a victim of domestic violence, dating violence, sexual assault, or stalking by a household member or guest.
 In that case, the HBA Program may not deny assistance solely based on criminal activity relating to that domestic violence, dating violence, sexual assault, or stalking.